UMB Financial (UMBF)

 9. Return on Equity

-Over the last five years, UMB Financial has averaged an ROE of 13.2%, excellent for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
-This shows UMB Financial has a strong competitive moat.
+Over the last five years, UMB Financial has averaged an ROE of 12.6%, healthy for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+This shows UMB Financial has a decent competitive moat.

-10. Key Takeaways from UMB Financial’s Q3 Results
+10. Key Takeaways from UMB Financial’s Q4 Results

 11. Is Now The Time To Buy UMB Financial?

 UMB Financial’s P/B ratio based on the next 12 months is 1.2x.
 When scanning the banking space, UMB Financial trades at a fair valuation.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+If you trust the business and its direction, this is an ideal time to buy.